Lemongrass Basil Chicken Salad – Small Thanksgiving or Christmas Main Course Recipe

 Need more recipes for anti-inflammatory dishes to help you find your anti-inflammatory health?
 Get a copy of my latest diet guide and cookbook Stacked with Flavor; An Anti-Inflammatory Cookbook with Dairy-Free, Grain-Free & Low-Sugar Recipes .

-There are excellent recipes in the book that represent a clean diet; grain-free, dairy-free, low sugar, plus it is also a nice holiday gift.
+There are excellent recipes in the book that represent a clean diet; grain-free, dairy-free, and low sugar, plus it is also a nice holiday gift.

 Jicama is a native root vegetable that is native to Mexico.
 It is generally brown and rough on the exterior of the vegetable, with an interior that is very similar to a raw potato.
 It tastes crisp and lightly sweet, somewhat like the consistency of a radish.
 It is particularly delicious in salads raw.